-The use of curved sewers is common practice in many countries.
+The use of curved sewers is common practice in many countries to reduce the requirement for Manholes when a change in direction is required.
 Experience has demonstrated that blockages in gravity PE pipelines lines are extremely uncommon.
 Guidance about the radius of curvature, types and quantity of bends used between manholes were developed by various Authorities, their use of bends has reduced the number of manholes in non entry sewers and stormwater lines by up to 75%!
-This reduction provides enormous cost reduction in both installation and ongoing maintenance costs.
+This reduction provides authorities enormous cost reduction in both installation and ongoing maintenance costs.

 Specifications for curved PE sewers generally follow the theory